 These cases are really hard because it feels like we did everything right in terms of identifying her as a trafficking survivor, but then there was a huge system failure.
 We didn’t have the capacity to meet her needs in the moment.

-Are there any promising examples of programs for victims of human trafficking?
+Are there any promising examples of other medical specialties caring for victims of human trafficking?

 I work within the Partners Health Care system and there is an in-patient psychiatric program that has been able to identify trafficking survivors and get them into treatment.
 They often identify survivors by noticing that their stories aren’t consistent.
 In one case, a patient was in treatment for suicidality and drug addiction, and when she was asked how she got her drugs, she got really quiet.
 The next day, the provider circled back with her and mentioned human trafficking.
 The patient completely opened up and shared that she was part of a trafficking ring and felt trapped and was afraid for her safety.
 Had the health care provider not created a safe space, nor been trained to even ask the right question or mention trafficking, it’s likely that the patient would not have disclosed.
 The provider was then able to get the patient into a good treatment facility.
 In this particular case, the system not only worked to identify, but also had the capacity to care for the underlying issues.